Amicia-Dev/Amicia/README.md

 <h2 align="left">Hi 👋!
 My name is Amicia.
-Welcome to my little corner of the interwebs!</h2>
+Welcome to my corner of the interwebs!</h2>

 ###